 Regretfully, none of his meditators from abroad were present.

-Rajesh and Jasmini then formed a new organisation called FISU - Foundation for International Spiritual Unfoldment.
+After several months, Rajesh and Jasmini then formed a new organisation called FISU - Foundation for International Spiritual Unfoldment.
 This was a slight variation on the original name of IFSU - International Foundation for Spiritual Unfoldment.
-Gururaj had brought his teachings to the world and he had laid the foundation.
+Gururaj had brought his teachings to the world, and he had laid the foundation.
 As living examples of what he taught being achieved in this lifetime, FISU was formed.

 Gururaj Ananda Yogi, renowned as one of the greatest Spiritual Teachers to have lived in the 20th century, brought his teachings of truth, love and hope to the world, enabling the householder to live a better and more fulfilling life.
 Now these teachings live on under the spiritual guidance of Rajesh Ananda and Jasmini Ananda.